 Treatment of Engine Oil Toxicity in Dogs

 In addition, the vet will check your dog to see if he has any engine oil on his skin.
 The oil can cause skin irritation.
-The vet will wash the oil off your dog’s skin and may also use topical antibiotics to prevent infection.
+The vet will wash the oil off your dog’s skin and may also use topical antibiotics to prevent secondary infection.

 The good news is that most dogs who receive prompt treatment for engine oil toxicity will make a full recovery!
 But the key is to get treatment as soon as possible for your dog.